The History of N-5490

 and Miles Magisters at a very low cost.
 These were then passed on to flying clubs.

-N-5490 in her shiny new all-over silver dope livery and French registration marks applied by A. J. Whittemore's at Croydon in 1955.
+N-5490 in her shiny new all-over 'de-mob' silver dope livery and French registration marks applied by Continental Aircraft Services Ltd. at Croydon in 1955.

 This is the French Certificate